 Until the MPP Committee is formed, the MPP Director will serve as the head advisor and council.

-- An updated Program of Study must be submited to the Graduate School 2 weeks prior to the defense (signatures required by student, Graduate Program Director and Committee Chair).
+An updated Program of Study must be submitted to the Graduate School 2 weeks prior to the defense (signatures required by student, Graduate Program Director and Committee Chair).